Mean prosocial symptom domain scores were improved in patients treated with CAPLYTA2

-Post hoc analysis: Change in prosocial symptom domain2
+Post hoc analysis: Change in prosocial symptom domain in Study 1

 Study 1.
 Change from baseline to Day 282

-Limitation: This is a post hoc analysis which is considered exploratory; therefore, the results require cautious interpretation and could represent chance findings.
+Limitation: This is a post hoc analysis which is considered exploratory; therefore, the results require cautious interpretation.

 A randomized, double-blind, placebo-controlled, multicenter, inpatient clinical trial that enrolled patients with an acute exacerbation of schizophrenia.
 The primary endpoint was change from baseline in the PANSS total score at Day 28 compared to placebo.
 Patients were screened for up to a 7-day drug-free period.
 All treatments were dosed as oral monotherapy once daily in the morning for 4 weeks.1,2

 Study 1 randomized 335 patients to either CAPLYTA 42 mg, CAPLYTA 84 mg, active comparator, or placebo in a 1:1:1:1 fashion.
 Patients were generally moderately to markedly ill.
 Median age was 42 years (range 20 to 55 years).
 17% were female, 19% were Caucasian, and 78% were African American.
 The treatment effect in the CAPLYTA 84 mg group (vs placebo) was not statistically significant.1,3